-Employability strategies are made up of a set of processes that ultimately help students find jobs faster in their area of interest, with the skills they need to succeed.
+Learn about developing employability strategies, in higher education, that will ultimately help students find jobs faster in their area of interest, with the relevant skills they need to succeed.

-This webinar explores how universities are preparing students for the next era of globalization and looking at signs, following the pandemic, that remote work is here to stay, while environmental and social issues are poised to earn greater attention.
+Explore how universities prepare students for the next era of globalization.
+Learn the signs that remote work is here to stay.
+See why environmental and social issues are poised to earn greater attention.